jolim24601/polylit/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Story Model and JSON API (1 day)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
+There will be a basic landing page after signup with the container for the application's root React component.
 Before building out the front end, I will begin by setting up a full JSON API for Stories.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and Story CRUD (1.5 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
 After the basic Flux architecture has been